StartUp St. Bernard Entrepreneur Challenge

 New Orleans Entrepreneur Week (NOEW) is the annual festival celebrating business, innovation, and advanced thinking in New Orleans.
 Produced by The Idea Village, NOEW engages a dynamic global network of entrepreneurs, investors, corporations, nonprofits, students, and professionals to support growing companies and elevate entrepreneurial success through eight days of discussion, debate, education, competition and celebration.

-*The $100,000 Prize Package is not an entirely cash package.
+*The Prize Package is still being developed and is not a guaranteed value.
+The Prize Package is not an entirely cash package.
 The Prize Package includes in-kind products and services that have been assigned a fair market value.
-The total value of the Prize Package is estimated to be valued at $100,000.
+The total value of past Prize Packages have been estimated to be valued at $100,000.
 Startup St. Bernard, the St. Bernard Economic Development Foundation, the Meraux Foundation, its agents, and affiliates, and the organizers and partners of Startup St. Bernard are not responsible for the commitments made by those who donated cash, products, and services to the prize package.